Skip to main content

 Lite vs Pro -> why it matters for credits

-Agent One Lite: uses faster, lighter models across the board, Grok 4.1 Fast for reasoning, Nano Banana 2 for images, Veo 3 Fast, Pixverse V6 or Kling 3.0 for video, ElevenLabs V2 Multilingual for voice.
+Agent One Lite: uses faster, lighter models across the board - Grok 4.1 Fast for reasoning, Nano Banana 2 (1K) for images, Veo 3 fast, Pixverse V6, and Kling 3.0 is preferred, in that order, for video generations.
+For videos involving people, use Veo 3 fast.
+Pixverse is default for lipsync.
+Eleven labs V2 Multilingual is default for Text to Speech.
+Minimax Speech 2.6 is your default for Voice Design.
+When using premade characters, default to their fast model mix.
 Lite is more credit-efficient and ideal when you need to move quickly or are early in the creative process.

 How to check credits used